September 2022: Global

 Response to Dutch consultation on proposed e-cigarette flavour ban and other anti-vaping measures

 A detailed response to the Netherlands consultation on banning e-liquid flavours.
-See my submission here (downloads).
-The PDF is directly accessible via my website: here.
+The PDF is directly accessible on the consultation site or via my website: here.
 For those wishing to reuse the content, the Word version is available on Google Drive – here.

 Blog with access to supporting documentation: Will the Netherlands become the next casually negligent ally of the cigarette trade?
 Twenty-four experts advise a rethink